reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 Many luxury cars today come with a valet key.
 It is a special key you give the parking attendant and unlike your regular key, will not allow the car to drive more than a mile or two.
 Some valet keys will not open the trunk, while others will block access to your onboard cell phone address book.
 Regardless of what restrictions the valet key imposes, the idea is very clever.
 You give someone limited access to your car with a special key, while using your regular key to unlock everything.

 Every day new websites launch offering services which tie together functionality from other sites.
 A photo lab printing your online photos, a social network using your address book to look for friends, and APIs to build your own desktop application version of a popular site.
 These are all great services – what is not so great about some of the implementations is their request for your username and password to the other site.
-When you agree to share your secret credentials, not only do you expose your password to someone else (yes, that same password you also use for online banking), you also give them full access to do as they wish.
-They can do anything they wanted – even change your password and lock you out.
+When you agree to share your secret credentials, not only do you expose your password to someone else (yes, that same password you also use for online banking).

 This is the problem OAuth solves.
 It allows you, the User, to grant access to your private resources on one site (which is called the Service Provider), to another site (called Consumer, not to be confused with you, the User).
 While OpenID is all about using a single identity to sign into many sites, OAuth is about giving access to your stuff without sharing your identity at all (or its secret parts).

 ### OAuth 1.0